ElDewrito/ElDorito/README.md

 ## Help/Support/Contact
 We have an [IRC channel on Snoonet](https://irc.lc/snoonet/eldorito/) where most of the devs are, just /join #ElDorito

+You can also try checking the support question on the [Halo.Click](https://forum.halo.click/index.php?/forum/17-help-support/) forums.

 If you have issues you can get in touch with us on there, or make a bug report in our issue tracker and we'll look over it.